 On March 4, 2019, the Court held a hearing on the matter.
 Carlene Lehache and Glenda Diabo, decedent's step daughters, were not in attendance.
-The parties' legal counsels, Clair Montroy III and Thomas Wheeler, submitted an oral motion to find that Glenda Diabo and Carlene Lehache, decedent's step-daughters, forfeited their interest by failing to appear.
-Lorrie Wells reminded the Court that she had previously submitted a writing purported to be the Last Will and Testament of Grace Albany Gorrow.
+The parties' legal counsels, Clair Montroy III, Esq., and Thomas Wheeler, Esq., submitted an oral motion to find that Glenda Diabo and Carlene Lehache, decedent's step-daughters, forfeited their interest by failing to appear.
+Lorrie Wells reminded the Court that she had previously submitted Grace Albany Gorrow's will.